 4. Apply for and pass the Uniform CPA Examination.

-Candidates who have completed a bachelor’s degree in accounting or a bachelor’s degree and all required accounting coursework may apply to take AICPA’s Uniform CPA Exam.
+Candidates who have completed a bachelor’s degree and all required accounting coursework may apply to take AICPA’s Uniform CPA Exam.
 Candidates may apply to the Board using its online examination portal or the paper application form.
 After the application is reviewed and approved, candidates must pay the testing fees to the National Association of State Boards of Accountancy (NASBA), who administers the exam.
 At that point, candidates will receive a Notice to Schedule (NTS) with instructions on how to sit for the exam.
-Candidates must pass all four sections of the exam with a score of 75 or better within an 18-month rolling period.
+Candidates must pass all four sections of the exam with a score of 75 or better within a 30-month rolling period.

 5. Pass a background check.